erSubhashThapa/100daysofcode/r1-log.md

 **Link To Work:** [clock](https://github.com/dangerousdashie/javascript-clock/tree/135fa05ff5aa68a306bc7baa0b92d1acd4dfb688)

 ### R1D26 - 1/26/19
-I finished the javavascript scope tutorial and started a javascript closures tutorial.
+I finished the javavascript scope tutorial and started a javascript closures tutorial on lynda.com.

 In my clock project, I have a working clock, though it's not designed cute and the code should be cleaned up.
 I used [this](https://www.w3schools.com/graphics/canvas_clock.asp) tutorial as reference when I ran into trouble.

 Now I'm trying to make the clock face change colors depending on the UV levels outside using the [open weather API](https://openweathermap.org/appid).
 I'm stopping for right now because I need to charge my laptop.
 I might come back to it later today.
-I think I might also try doing the clock in svg instead of canvas also.
-Canvas is bitmap so the lines aren't as smooth as the vector would be with svg.
+I think I might also try doing the clock in svg instead of canvas.
+Canvas uses bitmap so the lines aren't as smooth as the vector would be with svg.
 Here's the [clock](https://github.com/dangerousdashie/javascript-clock/tree/5ab15956c847289712477081e51489dd8390b669) so far.

-I worked more on the clock and now it sets the background of the clock to a color value on a blue to grey scale depending on the UV value grabbed from the open weather API.
+I worked more on the clock and now it sets the background of the clock to a color value on a blue to grey scale depending on the UV value grabbed from the open weather API for Punta Gorda, Florida.
+That's where I am at the moment.
+Next I will try to get it to work for any location.

 **Link To Work:**[clock latest commit, UV API](https://github.com/dangerousdashie/javascript-clock/tree/de5c6c32ce617f927b90a83d61054fc670e221a0)